"Black Don't Crack" But I Wish I Looked Older

 “

-We tend to associate the phrase [Black Don't Crack] with older Black women, but it appears that Black women in their twenties and thirties feel the pressure to live up to the stereotype.
+We tend to associate the phrase [Black Don't Crack] with older Black women, but it appears that Black women in their 20s and 30s feel the pressure to live up to the stereotype.

 ”